Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 # Create a default app

-First thing we need to do is get our default React app set up
+The first thing we need to do is get our default React app set up

 Create a default app using Create React App.
 You can follow the instructions [here](https://github.com/facebook/create-react-app).